warpedfractal/full-stack-waddlin/7_Intermed8 CSS/notes_7.md

 - Combinators let you "fish" for elements in specific relationships.
 - Combinators may be combined for different specificities to styling!
 - Classes, ids, html attributes--all may be used in the complex khichdi that is the css ruleset!
+- **You can directly copy the exact selector for an element from the Inspector of that element.**

 ```css
 selector selectorselector {